TC-C/chat_reader/README.md

 # Search through VODs and Channels
-Currently, Twitch is the only platform that is supported
+Currently, Twitch and AfreecaTV are the only supported platforms